SamuelSchmidgall/SamuelSchmidgall.github.io/_pages/about.md

 <p align="center"><img src="../images/AgentMedicalLLMBG.png" width="95%" height="95%"></p>

-Outside of research, I like to travel, play tennis, write, and most of all spend time with my wife ❤️
+Outside of research, I like to travel, play tennis, write, and most of all spend time with my wonderful wife ❤️

 ## Awards